UWCubeSat/found/tools/README.md

 4. Activate the environment for that tool (`conda activate <environment-name>`)
 5. Invoke the tool (`python -m tools.<tool-name> [arguments for tool]`)

+Each tool uses a different set of dependencies, so it's best to use micromamba.
+In the dev container, environments are created automatically for each tool (but not activated).
+To use a tool:

+1. `cd` into the respective folder
+2. (Environments are already created by the container)
+3. Activate the environment for that tool:<br>
+   `micromamba activate <environment-name>`
+4. Invoke the tool:<br>
+   `python -m tools.<tool-name> [arguments for tool]`

 # Current Capabilities

 For more information, visit each tool's folder for its `README.md`